Stupid Simple System

 more likely to qualify leads with 5-min response

-How to Respond Fast (Even When You're Busy)
+How to Be First (Even When You're on a Job)

 Missed call text-back: Auto-text when you can't answer